cs50/cs50.readthedocs.io/library/python.rst

 .. function:: cs50.get_string(prompt)

-    :param prompt: the :type:`str` with which to prompt the user for input
+    :param prompt: the :py:class:`str` with which to prompt the user for input

-    :returns: the read line as a string sans line endings, or `None` on :macro:`EOF`.
+    :returns: the read line as a string sans line endings, or `None` on EOF.

-   Prompts user for a line of text from standard input and returns it as a :type:`str`, sans trailing line ending.
+   Prompts user for a line of text from standard input and returns it as a :py:class:`str`, sans trailing line ending.
 Supports CR (``\r``), LF (``\n``), and CRLF (``\r\n``) as line endings.